1ilsang/Simple-minesweeper/README.md

 |:----------------------------------------:|:-----------------------------------------:|
 |<img src="docs/2.png" width=300 alt="Dead image - alert view" />|<img src="docs/3.png" width=300 alt="Dead image - array view" />|

+If you press any one of the sequences, the game starts.

+When the game starts, the number goes up every second in the upper left black box.

-1. How to play?
+- How to play?
    - Just double-click on the index.html.
    - It's optimized for Chrome(75.0.3).

-2. A point of interest
+- A point of interest
    - Time control.
    - Array control.
-  - Dom control.
+   - Dom control with EventListener
    - BFS.

 License
 ---